 Research and development engineers generally execute research and tests on product ideas, develop new products, and perform redesigns.
 They are employed in many industries, including manufacturing, electrical, and science-based companies.
 Their duties vary and depend on the industries they work in.
 Responsibilities of these engineers include developing new technologies, designing products, and managing the projects until they are completed.
 Additionally, they lead the project team members to manage their schedules, design the project plans, and collaborate with key departments in developing new products.

-As far as similarities go, this is where it ends because an engineer responsibility requires skills such as "cloud," "aws," "troubleshoot," and "javascript."
+While similarities exist, there are also some differences between engineers and research and development engineer.
+For instance, engineer responsibilities require skills such as "cloud," "aws," "troubleshoot," and "javascript."
 Whereas a research and development engineer is skilled in "patients," "prototype," "doe," and "medical devices."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A Product Development Engineer is responsible for creating and testing new product designs.
 They collaborate with market researchers to evaluate market needs, existing competition, and potential costs.

-But both careers also use different skills, according to real engineer resumes.
-While engineer responsibilities can utilize skills like "python," "cloud," "c #," and "aws," some product development engineers use skills like "product development," "product design," "prototype," and "ul."
+Each career also uses different skills, according to real engineer resumes.
+While engineer responsibilities can utilize skills like "python," "cloud," "c #," and "aws," product development engineers use skills like "product development," "product design," "prototype," and "ul."

 A mechanical design engineer specializes in designing various mechanical devices that will be vital in developing machinery or large structures.
 One of their primary responsibilities revolves around conducting thorough research and analysis, establishing layouts and prototypes, producing progress reports, and working alongside fellow engineers and skilled professionals.
 Typically assigned in an office setting, a mechanical design engineer must visit construction sites or factories to test and observe equipment qualities.
 Furthermore, during production, there are instances when a mechanical engineer must coordinate with suppliers, contractors, and clients.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an engineer is likely to be skilled in "python," "cloud," "c++," and "c #," while a typical mechanical design engineer is skilled in "mechanical design," "gd," "creo," and "ul."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an engineer is likely to be skilled in "python," "cloud," "c++," and "c #," while a typical mechanical design engineer is skilled in "mechanical design," "gd," "creo," and "ul."

 A quality control engineer is responsible for conducting quality assessments for the company's products and services to ensure adherence to federal regulations and quality standards.
 Quality control engineers recommend strategic methods by analyzing processes and writing test results.
 They also identify opportunities for more services that meet public demands and market trends, helping the business generate more resources for revenues.
 A quality control engineer utilizes various software tools and applications to document findings, requiring them to have excellent communication and technical skills.